 Practice Area

-West Virginia Work Accident Attorney
+West Virginia Work Injury Lawyer

-West Virginia Work Accident Attorney
+West Virginia Work Injury Lawyer

 SCHEDULE YOUR FREE CONSULTATION

-A work accident lawyer can take care of the legal side of your case from start to finish.
+A work Injury lawyer can take care of the legal side of your case from start to finish.
 This may include pursuing workers’ compensation benefits from your employer’s insurance company or bringing a lawsuit against your employer (or a third party) for negligence.
 Negligence means the failure to keep workers safe through reasonable care, such as maintaining a safe work environment.
 You may have grounds for one or both types of claims.

 An experienced work injury attorney in West Virginia will carefully investigate your work accident and help you understand your legal options.
 Then, your lawyer will fill out and file all of the legal forms required to initiate your claim.
 Your lawyer will support your case with as much clear and compelling evidence as possible.
 This may include hiring experts and consultants to strengthen your work injury case.
 A West Virginia personal injury lawyer will work tirelessly to secure optimal results on your behalf.